With a Heavy Dose of Machine Learning

 In response, we would argue: All the more reason to get them off that older software and onto something more modern and technology-enabled.
 They need the ability to transact business digitally in order to actively and fully participate in the global digital economy.
 This requires a level of connectivity that is simply not possible with older, legacy solutions.
 Many of these older solutions pre-date the Internet, and let’s face it… the Internet has forever changed our world.
 It has created the global digital economy and it has leveled the playing field for entry.

 In the past, only the largest companies were able to establish a global presence and trade on a world-wide basis.
-Today any company, large or small, can establish a global presence, creating unprecedented opportunities.
+Today any company, large or small, can hire an innovation consultant to help them establish a global presence through technology, creating unprecedented opportunities.
 We see new markets, new economies, and even whole new middle classes emerging every day.
 But as you start to expand your global presence, be careful what you wish for.
 Without digitally transforming the solutions that run your business, windows of opportunity will close as quickly as they open.

 The Role Cloud (and SaaS) Plays

-The Internet has truly changed our lives both from a business, as well as a personal perspective.
+The Internet has truly changed our lives both from a business perspective and professional services like from Glasswall Solutions can proactively manage and protect potential cybersecurity issues which is essential today.
 As noted earlier, the Internet has leveled the playing field, making it possible for any company, large or small, to create a global presence and be an active participant in the global, digital economy.
 The Internet enables the cloud as we know it today.
 The ability to access software any time, from anywhere is inherent in any solution that resides in the cloud, opening doors for improved and increased usage.
 And let’s face it – solutions only bring value if they are actually used.

 So, web-enablement is the first step.
 You can simply take your software that is licensed and installed either on or off-premise and improve access.
 Web-enablement is conducive to supporting distributed users.
 But taking the next step and running software as a service (SaaS) brings additional value: No capital expenditure required; no need to build out a data center or maintain hardware.
 The elasticity of a solution, including the ability to expand the number of users without over-taxing the supporting hardware and software, is critical during growth spurts.
 When your plans involve expansion, bringing up remote sites rapidly and easily is an added benefit and requires less information technology (IT) staff on site.
 This is especially important when you venture into new, emerging economies where local IT talent may be scarce or nonexistent.